cue-lang/cue/README.md

-The CUE tooling also provides integrated declarative scripting aimed at simplifying putting configurations to good use while giving static analyis tools maximum domain knowledge.
+The CUE tooling also provides integrated declarative scripting aimed at simplifying putting configurations to good use while giving static analysis tools maximum domain knowledge.

 Some highlights: